 Everyone should be using videos where possible because they build trust more than anything else that you can possibly do (other than meeting people face to face).
 And square videos take up 78% more real estate than rectangle videos.

-Make your videos square if you've got an existing rectangle video.
-It's easily done - you just chop off the left and right parts.
-As long as there's no vital information there (which there usually isn't).
+Make your videos are square if you've got an existing rectangle video.
+It's easily done - you just chop off the left and right parts, as long as there's no vital information there (which there usually isn't).

-A square video is another 50% of space below that that video that takes up so much more room on your mobile phone.... which is just a lot more compelling than a rectangular video.
+A square video is another 50% of space below that video takes up on your mobile phone.... which is just a lot more compelling than a rectangular video.
 People can see your face better on a square video & they can read the text clearly.

 #5.
 Captioning Your Videos

 There are many different ways you can do it, but it gets a little bit technical.
-The easiest way is go to Fiverr.com and get someone to add captions on your videos.
-Otherwise you're going to do a tricky thing with VLC Media Player.
+The easiest way is to go to Fiverr and get someone to add captions on your videos.
+Otherwise, you're going to have to do a tricky thing with VLC Media Player.

-You'd expect to pay anywhere between 10 to 20 dollars.
-You can get the captions transcribed.
-There is a transcription service called Rev.com that transcribes anything for a dollar per minute.
-The turnaround time is 24 hours or less, depending on the length of the video.
+You'd expect to pay anywhere between 10 to 20 dollars on Fiverr.
+There is also a transcription service called Rev that transcribes anything for a dollar per minute.
+The turnaround time is 24 hours or less depending on the length of the video.